How to Become a Backend Developer in 2026

 Education

-Vocational or higher — skills matter more than the diploma
+Vocational or higher — skills and portfolio matter more than the degree

 English Level